holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Upon adopting this Constitution, the Ratifiers must establish an initial Circle to express the overall Purpose of the Organization.
 This **_“Anchor Circle”_** becomes the broadest Circle in the Organization, and automatically controls all Domains that the Organization itself controls.
 The Anchor Circle has no Super-Circle, and does not elect a Rep Link.

-#### 4.2.1 Lead Links for the Anchor Circle
+#### 4.2.1 Circle Leads for the Anchor Circle

-The Ratifiers may either appoint one or more Lead Links for the Anchor Circle, or leave the Anchor Circle without any Lead Links.
+The Ratifiers may either appoint one or more Circle Leads for the Anchor Circle, or leave the Anchor Circle without any Circle Leads.

-If the Ratifiers leave the Anchor Circle without a Lead Link, all decisions that normally require Lead Link authority become valid outputs of the Circle’s Governance Process.
-Any Role within the Circle may thus exercise Lead Link authority operationally by making a Proposal via the Circle's Governance Process.
+If the Ratifiers leave the Anchor Circle without a Circle Lead, all decisions that normally require Circle Lead authority become valid outputs of the Circle’s Governance Process.
+Any Role within the Circle may thus exercise Circle Lead authority operationally by making a Proposal via the Circle's Governance Process.

-Further, in an Anchor Circle with no Lead Link, the authority Roles normally have to impact undelegated Circle Domains is revoked.
+Further, in an Anchor Circle with no Circle Lead, the authority Roles normally have to impact undelegated Circle Domains is revoked.
 Instead, the Circle’s Roles may only impact its Domains if a Policy explicitly allows the impact, or, alternatively, by making a Proposal to allow a specific impact using the Circle’s Governance Process.

 #### 4.2.3 Organization’s Purpose

 The Purpose of the Organization is the deepest creative potential it can sustainably express in the world, given all of the constraints acting upon it and everything available to it.
 That includes its history, current capacities, available resources, Partners, character, culture, business structure, brand, market awareness, and all other relevant resources or factors.

-The Lead Link Role of the Anchor Circle holds an Accountability for discovering the Purpose of the Organization, and controls this Purpose definition as its Domain.
-If the Anchor Circle has no Lead Link, this Accountability is retained by the Ratifiers until delegated to a Role within the Circle, and the Domain is held by the Anchor Circle itself.
+The Circle Lead Role of the Anchor Circle holds an Accountability for discovering the Purpose of the Organization, and controls this Purpose definition as its Domain.
+If the Anchor Circle has no Circle Lead, this Accountability is retained by the Ratifiers until delegated to a Role within the Circle, and the Domain is held by the Anchor Circle itself.

 #### 4.2.4 Updating the Anchor Circle

-The Lead Link Role of the Anchor Circle has the authority to name the Circle, clarify its Domains, and add or modify its Accountabilities.
+The Circle Lead Role of the Anchor Circle has the authority to name the Circle, clarify its Domains, and add or modify its Accountabilities.

-The Lead Link Role of the Anchor Circle may also appoint his or her own replacement as desired, unless otherwise specified by the Ratifiers.
+The Circle Lead Role of the Anchor Circle may also appoint his or her own replacement as desired, unless otherwise specified by the Ratifiers.

 ### 4.3 Initial Structure

-Either the Ratifiers or a Lead Link of the Anchor Circle may define an initial structure and other Governance for the Organization, outside of the usual Governance Process required by this Constitution.
-If that initial structure includes any other Circles, the Lead Links of those Circles may do the same within their Circles.
+Either the Ratifiers or a Circle Lead of the Anchor Circle may define an initial structure and other Governance for the Organization, outside of the usual Governance Process required by this Constitution.
+If that initial structure includes any other Circles, the Circle Leads of those Circles may do the same within their Circles.
 This authority may only be used to define an initial structure for a Circle to start from, before the Circle has begun conducting its Governance Process.

 ### 4.4 Legacy Policies and Systems